Los Angeles Rams vs. Minnesota Vikings NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Over/under insights

-- Los Angeles and its opponents have gone over the current 48.5-point total in seven of 14 games (50%) this season.
+- Los Angeles and its opponents have combined to score more than 48.5 points in seven of 14 games this season.

-- The combined points per game average of the two teams, 53.4, is 4.9 points more than Sunday's over/under.
+- Minnesota's games have gone over 48.5 points in eight of 14 chances this season.

-- The 46 combined points per game that these two squads have allowed this season are 2.5 fewer than the 48.5 over/under in this contest.
+- The two teams combine to average 53.4 points per game, 4.9 more than the over/under in this contest.

+- This contest's total is 2.5 points greater than the 46 these two squads combine to allow per game this season.

-- The 48.5-point total for this game is 0.6 points below the 49.1 points per game average total in Vikings games this season.
+- The 49.1 PPG average total in Vikings games this season is 0.6 points more than this game's over/under.

 Rams stats and trends